tradecloud/tradecloud-sdk-dotnet/api-connector/SeedForecasts/README.md

 # Send Order

-This example sends a supplier forecast to Tradecloud using the API Connector
+This example seeds a bunch of supplier forecasts in Tradecloud using the API Connector If you want to send one supplier forecast, check `SendForcast` instead.

 ## Prerequisites